samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 #### Character Knowledge

 Encourage players to play their characters within the limits of what the characters know and understand.
-It can be helpful to maintain the distinction between player and character knowledge by simply asking players, “What do your *characters* think?”
+It can be helpful to maintain the distinction between player and character knowledge by simply asking players, "What do your *characters* think?"

 Anachronistic thinking is another potential pitfall.
 You might need to remind players that their characters don’t know how to make things that don’t exist in the game world, such as modern firearms or antibiotics, and they don’t have the players’ understanding of modern science (which might not apply in the game universe anyway).